Please ensure JavaScript is enabled for purposes of website accessibility Cystinosis Treatment | Staying on PROCYSBI® (cysteamine bitartrate)

 How to fill a prescription for PROCYSBI

 PROCYSBI is only available through a specialty pharmacy.
 Your PROCYSBI prescription is filled and sent to your home through a package delivery service.
-Before you start taking PROCYSBI, your doctor will submit a form to enroll you in Horizon By Your Side, a patient support program.
-A Horizon By Your Side representative will help you connect with the specialty pharmacy.
+Before you start taking PROCYSBI, your doctor will submit a form to enroll you in Amgen By Your Side, a patient support program.
+An Amgen By Your Side representative will help you connect with the specialty pharmacy.

 Talk to your doctor about a PROCYSBI prescription.
 The Patient Enrollment Form found here is required, and your doctor will assist you in filling it out.